Fetch Token

 );

-If you prefer to manually retrieve the token for use with your custom hooks, you can use the following serviceAuthToken functions:
+To retrieve the token yourself for use in custom hooks, use these serviceAuthToken functions:

 1. getServiceAuthToken

-Calling this function returns a promise resolving to an object with the JWT token.
+This function returns a promise that resolves to an object containing the JWT token.

 Example with tokenInvalidTimer set to 5000 milliseconds: